-2.3 Other key drivers are the Landfill Directive5 which requires progressive reductions in the amount of biodegradable municipal waste sent to landfill.
-The Incineration Directive6 sets minimum levels of energy efficiency for thermal combustion plants (including incineration, gasification, and pyrolysis) to qualify as recovery rather than disposal operations.
-There are also a series of directives covering packaging, waste electrical and electronic equipment, end of life vehicles and batteries, for example.
+- 2.3 Other key drivers are the Landfill Directive which requires progressive reductions in the amount of biodegradable municipal waste sent to landfill and the Incineration Directive which sets strict operating limits for incinerators and similar plants.
+The revised Waste Framework Directive also sets minimum levels of energy efficiency for thermal combustion plants (including incineration, gasification, and pyrolysis) to qualify as recovery rather than disposal operations.
+There are also a series of directives covering packaging, waste electrical and electronic equipment, end of life vehicles and batteries, for example. - 4 Government Review of Waste Policy in England 2011, Defra. - 5 European Council Directive 1999/31/EC of 26 April 1999 on the landfill of waste. - 6 European Council Directive 2000/76/EC on the Incineration of Waste.